-Depending the reason why a tenant couldn’t attend, try to collect supporting documents showing why the tenant couldn’t go to the hearing or did not know about the hearing.
+Depending the reason why a renter couldn’t attend, try to collect supporting documents showing why the renter couldn’t go to the hearing or did not know about the hearing.

-For example, a doctor’s certificate for the tenant or their family member (such as their child) showing they were sick on the hearing day, paperwork showing a court date conflicted with the VCAT hearing date, or a letter from a support worker to show the tenant’s reason for non-attendance.
+For example, a doctor’s certificate for the renter or their family member (such as their child) showing they were sick on the hearing day, paperwork showing a court date conflicted with the VCAT hearing date, or a letter from a support worker to show the renter’s reason for non-attendance.

 If there is a warrant and you have lodged a review application, you should call the VCAT registry to confirm they have received the application.
 VCAT should make an order putting a hold on further enforcement (e.g. execution of the warrant).